haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 2 1 2 1 2 1 3 1 3 2 3 2
 1 ̶̶ 1 1̶
 1 1̶ 1 11 1 11 1 11 2 11
-    Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 11

 Cantrips
 You know two cantrips of your choice from the bard spell list.
 You learn additional bard cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Bard table.